stephaneVercouillieBMID/slate/source/index.html.md

 ### Handling Authentication Error Response

-In some cases, it is possible that the user is not redirected automatically to your environment.
-A typical example is when the user stays inactive in our front-end (whether in the itsme App or in our OpenID webpage).
-It would also be the case if the `redirect_uri` is malformed.
+If the request fails due to a missing, invalid, or mismatching redirection URI, or if the client identifier is missing or invalid, the authorization server SHOULD inform the User of the error and MUST NOT automatically redirect him to the invalid redirection URI.

-There are also cases where the user will be redirected to your environment with an [Authentication Error Response]((http://openid.net/specs/openid-connect-core-1_0.html#AuthError)).
+If the User denies the authentication request or if the request fails for reasons other than a missing or invalid redirection URI, itsme® will return an error response to your application.
 As for a successful response this is achieved by returning a HTTPS 302 redirect request to the redirection_uri specified in the authentication request.
 Following parameters could be added to the query component of the redirection_uri:

 ```http--inline
 HTTP/1.1 302 Found